Hazemts/xap-client-v3.0.53.30/README.md

 # ToDo List:
     Rename project to something else (as not to confuse) (All credits to original devs) (e.g. xap-client-remastered) Updated Offsets ✅
+    Multi-Monitor Support (? / ✅)
+       - Doesnt work for me but others have said it works.
+Needs testing
     Aimbot:
        - Aim Keybind ✅
        - Aim Bone ✅